-In a recent case, the Court of Appeal for Ontario upheld a two-decade-old cohabitation agreement that barred either party from making a claim for spousal support.
+In court, the wife sought to have the contract set aside, claiming it did not meet the objectives of the Divorce Act.
+The Court of Appeal for Ontario, however, upheld the two-decade-old cohabitation agreement that barred either party from making a claim for spousal support.

 But the unanimous three-judge panel of the province’s top court found no errors in the trial judge’s decision declaring the agreement in “substantial compliance” with the Act.

 “[The wife] has shown no error of law or misapprehension of fact on the part of the trial judge,” the panel wrote in their Oct.
 2 decision.
 “The findings and conclusions of the trial judge were open to him on the evidence and are entitled to deference from this court.”